cncf/wg-serverless/workflow/spec/spec.md

         },
         "timeout": {
             "type": "string",
-            "description": "Specifies the time period waiting for the events in the condition (ISO 8601 format)" },
+            "description": "Time period to wait for incoming events which match the condition (ISO 8601 format)" },
         "actionMode": {
             "type" : "string",
             "enum": ["SEQUENTIAL", "PARALLEL"],
-            "description": "Specifies whether functions are executed in sequence or in parallel" },
+            "description": "Specifies how actions are to be performed (in sequence of parallel)" "default": "SEQUENTIAL"
+        },
         "actions": {
             "type": "array",
-            "description": "Action Definitions",
-            "items": {
+            "description": "Actions to be performed if condition matches", "items": {
                 "type": "object",
                 "$ref": "#/definitions/action"